-In this video, we'll look at how to use the COUNTIF function to count cells that meet a single criteria.
+In this video we'll look at how to use the COUNTIF function to count cells that meet a single criteria.

 Let's take a look.

-For example, if I want to count the cells in this range that contain the number 15, I enter B7:B12 for the range, and 15 for the criteria.
-Excel then returns 1, since only one cell contains 15.
+For example, if I want to count the cells in this range that contain the number "15," I enter B7:B12 for the range, and "15" for the criteria.
+Excel then returns "1," since only one cell contains "15".

-If I temporarily enter another 15, that result will change.
+If I temporarily enter another "15" that result will change.

 You can use COUNTIF with both text and numbers.
-To count the number of cells that contain "apple", the criteria is simply "apple" in double quotes.
+To count the number of cells that contain "apple," the criteria is simply "apple" in double quotes.
 Note that COUNTIF is not case-sensitive.

 You can use COUNTIF to count dates that meet one condition as well.

-Note that F15 and F16 return the same result.
+Now both F15 and F16 return the same result.

-COUNTIF is a function to count cells that meet a single criteria.
-COUNTIF can be used to count cells with dates, numbers, and text that match specific criteria.
-The COUNTIF function supports logical operators (>,...
+COUNTIF is an Excel function to count cells in a range that meet a single condition.
+COUNTIF can be used to count cells that contain dates, numbers, and text.
+The criteria used in COUNTIF supports logical...

 The Excel DATE function creates a valid date from individual year, month, and day components.
 The DATE function is useful for assembling dates that need to change dynamically based on other values in a worksheet.